rtanglao/rtDOTcom/_posts/2018-08-10--p1-cypress-challenge-2018-for-mom.md

 ## Pontifications

 * In 2013, my mother died of pancreatic cancer suddenly in 4 days.
-* Pancreatic cancer is deadly and underfunded!
+* Pancreatic cancer is deadly and research for a cure underfunded!
 Therefore, I am riding up Cypress Mountain (12 km) in the [Cypress Challenge for Pancreatic Cancer Research](http://www.cypresschallenge.com/) 2018 Sunday August 12, 2018
 * Read my story from [Tackling Cypress Mountain in honour of his mother](http://www.cypresschallenge.com/stories-2018/):

 **QUOTE**